kampersanda/frechet_simsearch/README.md

 # frechet_simsearch
-This is an experimental library for approximate trajectory similarity search under Fréchet distance, used in the experiments of the paper, Shunsuke Kanda, Koh Takeuchi, Keisuke Fujii, and Yasuo Tabei "[Succinct Trit-array Trie for Scalable Trajectory Similarity Search](https://arxiv.org/abs/2005.10917)," In *28th ACM SIGSPATIAL*, 2020.
+A C++17 implementation of data structures for approximate trajectory similarity search under Fréchet distance, used in the experiments of the paper, Shunsuke Kanda, Koh Takeuchi, Keisuke Fujii, and Yasuo Tabei "[Succinct Trit-array Trie for Scalable Trajectory Similarity Search](https://arxiv.org/abs/2005.10917)," In *28th ACM SIGSPATIAL*, 2020.

 ## Build instructions